 Style, Tone, and Figurative Language

-‘Dracula‘ is a horror story and Bran Stocker utilizes a number of techniques to not only convey this horror but ground it within probable, realistic settings.
+The ‘Dracula‘ book is a horror story, and Bran Stocker utilizes a number of techniques not only to convey this horror but ground it within probable, realistic settings.
 Stocker is able to create tension through clever use of forebodings, world-building, and imageries.
-He builds the horror bit by bit; thus while Jonathan’s journey to Scandinavian starts on a happy and comfortable note, the further inland he goes and the nearer he got to Dracula, the more we get hints of the danger in front of him.
+He builds the horror bit by bit; thus, while Jonathan’s journey to Scandinavian starts on a happy and comfortable note, the further inland he goes and the nearer he gets to Dracula, the more we get hints of the danger in front of him.

 The horror builds up from the increasing eccentricities of the natives, the horror of his hosts at the hotel he stays in at Borgo Pass, and climbs up when he is transferred to the mysterious coach driver with strange features.
 It reaches a fever pitch as Jonathan gets deeper into the forest in the dead of the night, in the midst of the terrifying howling of Wolves.
 This careful ascendance of the horror constitutes a neat plot device that creates tension and suspense.

-The story however maintains a measure of realism due to the epistolary, journalistic narrative structure.
+The story of ‘Dracula,’ however, maintains a measure of realism due to the epistolary, journalistic narrative structure.
 The narration is advanced by the careful journal entries of rational individuals, the innocent letters of naïve friends, newspaper articles, and even ship logs.
 This makes the story seem quite plausible.

 Bran Stocker also employs certain tropes and imageries to spice his narration.
 There is a deliberate use of contrast; the strange and eccentric Scandinavia contrasted with the order and familiarity of England; the innocence and naiveté of Lucy and Mina contrasted with the perversion and evil of Dracula and the turned Lucy; the hustle and bustle of London contrasted with the quiet, isolated Whitby town.
 Stoker also draws from Christian theology and features, especially the trope of an unheeded prophet (Old Swales), the demonic slave of an evil master (Reinfeld and Dracula), and the efficacy of holy items like Wafers and the cross against evil, among others.

 The cross represents the sacrifice of Jesus Christ- an event that redeems the Christian faithful from their sins and offers a path to Salvation.
 The cross has since assumed protective functions and connotations in Christendom.
-It offers both offensive and defensive powers against evil and that is exactly the intent towards which it is employed in Bram Stoker’s ‘Dracula’.
+It offers both offensive and defensive powers against evil, and that is exactly the intent towards which it is employed in ‘Dracula’ by Bram Stoker.
 The Cross is a symbol of salvation.
-It is what prevents Dracula from attacking Jonathan when he invited Dracula’s bloodlust’s after accidentally cutting himself while shaving.
+It is what prevents Dracula from attacking Jonathan when he invited Dracula’s bloodlust after accidentally cutting himself while shaving.
 The cross is part of the protective and weaponized instruments- alongside holy wafers and garlic- that the protagonists use against Dracula, which gave them a fighting chance against his seeming invincibility.
 In the end, the cross represents the power of Christ, making clear Dracula’s role as a Devil of some sort.

 Coffins ordinarily represent the finality of death.
 But in ‘Dracula‘, there is no finality about them.
 The dead do not seem to stay dead, so Coffins assume a certain diabolic vitality that represents the continued aliveness of vampires.
 It represents the transformation from pure, innocent life to undead, stopping short of final expiration.
 So while coffins do not represent the finality of death, they represent the death of innocence and purity and the corruption of or infiltration of lust and evil.
 Lucy dies a pure soul and awakens a terrorizer who has lost every speck of her humanity.
 It is clear that it is not Lucy who wakes, but something else entirely.
 This new being has to be put away for Lucy’s pure soul to have rest.